The rise of social media in the past 10 years has changed the way we think as a society not just casually, but professionally.

 10. Be present on LinkedIn.
 Any prestigious business should consider having a LinkedIn page, it’s practically required if you want to appear credible.
 Once you’ve created a LinkedIn account, if you didn’t have one already, upgrade your membership for greater access to its Sales Navigator.
 Sales Navigator includes stronger search capabilities, improved visibility into extended networks, and personalized algorithms that help you find the correct prospects.

 11. Discover what works and what doesn’t.
-Notice where you’re starting to see some traction and continue on that path as your prospects start to transition into clients/customers.
+Notice where you’re starting to see some traction and continue on that path as your prospects start to transition into clients/customers which you can keep track of in a tool like Keap.
 If you’re not experiencing much luck with social selling, step back and figure out what’s not working.
 Do you need to expand your network?
 Should you post more content?
 Does your content appear too spammy?
 Do you need to nurture some individual correspondence?

 12. Take your time.
 Cultivating your social networks is definitely a marathon, not a sprint.
 It can take months to accumulate a satisfactory amount of followers and potential leads before you can even begin to think about contacting them.
 Never get discouraged, the time you put into social media and social selling is directly proportional to the effort you put into it.
 Once you have a solid foundation and routine that’s reliable, you’ll start seeing more activity and your job will get easier over time.